 Read the test day policies and procedures found in the Candidate Application Bulletin to avoid being turned away from the test center.
 Important highlights can also be found on the Test Day Information page.

-If the primary jurisdiction for which you are testing participates in NABP’s online score interface, you will receive score results approximately seven business days after you have taken the exam.
-Scores are posted in your NABP e-Profile for the majority of states.
+If the primary jurisdiction for which you are testing participates in NABP’s online exam result interface, you will receive Pass or Fail exam results approximately seven business days after you have taken the exam.
+Pass or Fail exam results are posted in your NABP e-Profile for the majority of states.
 For a Fail result only, we provide a performance report that gives additional details across the competency areas.
-Candidates who are seeking license in the following states are required to receive their scores directly from these jurisdictions:
+Candidates who are seeking license in the following states are required to receive their exam results directly from these jurisdictions:

 - Puerto Rico

 - The Virgin Islands

-At this time, scores are also released to the board of pharmacy designated on your NAPLEX application.
+At this time, NABP will also release exam results to the board of pharmacy designated on your NAPLEX application.
 Any jurisdictions that you selected for score transfer will also receive a score report.

-Yearly passing rates for each of the United States schools and colleges of pharmacy can be found in the Resources section.
+Yearly passing rates for each of the United States colleges of pharmacy can be found in the Resources section.